SharonM-Analyst/BCG-Forage-Simulation/README.md

-# PowerCo Customer Churn Analysis — Case Study README
+# PowerCo Customer Churn Analysis

 ---

 ## Overview

-**Client:** PowerCo — a major gas and electricity utility supplying small and medium-sized enterprises (SMEs).
+**Client:** PowerCo a major gas and electricity utility supplying small and medium-sized enterprises (SMEs).

 **Problem Statement:**
 The energy market has grown increasingly competitive, giving customers more options than ever before.
 PowerCo began experiencing elevated **customer churn** — the loss of customers who switch to rival energy providers.
 PowerCo engaged BCG's Data Science team to diagnose the root cause of this churn.